 - An IRA is a retirement investing account that offers tax advantages.
-You can hold a range of investments within an IRA, including a CD.
+You can hold a range of investments in an IRA, including a CD.

-- A CD is a financial product where you deposit funds for a set period of time in exchange for a guaranteed rate of return.
+- A CD is an account to which you deposit funds for a set period of time in exchange for a guaranteed rate of return.

 What to know about IRAs

-Definition: An IRA is an investment account that offers certain tax advantages that incentivize consumers to save for retirement.
+An IRA is an investment account with tax advantages that incentivize people to save for retirement.
 An IRA holds investments within it, so you don’t technically invest in an IRA.
-For example, within an IRA, you can invest in stocks, bonds, exchange-traded funds (ETFs), CDs and more.
+For example, an IRA can include stocks, bonds, exchange-traded funds (ETFs), CDs and more.

-Types of IRAs: There are many types of IRAs, but the two most popular are the Roth and traditional.
-The differences between these two largely relate to when you receive the tax benefit.
-With a Roth IRA, you invest money you’ve already paid taxes on and can withdraw the money (including any earnings) tax-free in retirement.
-With a traditional IRA, you invest pretax money but will pay taxes when you withdraw the money in retirement.
+There are many types of IRAs, but the two most popular are the Roth and traditional.
+The differences between the two have to do with taxes.
+With a Roth IRA, you invest money you’ve already paid taxes on and can withdraw the contributions, including any earnings, tax-free in retirement.
+With a traditional IRA, you invest pre-tax money but will pay taxes when you withdraw the money in retirement.
 Traditional IRA withdrawals are taxed as ordinary income.

-How much you can save: Traditional and Roth IRAs have contribution limits.
-The total (between all of your IRAs) contributions for IRAs is $6,000 per year for people under age 50.
-Those 50 and older are able to contribute an extra $1,000 in catch-up contributions for a total limit of $7,000.
+Traditional and Roth IRAs have contribution limits.
+The limit for IRAs in 2022 is $6,000 per year.
+Those age 50 and older are allowed to contribute an extra $1,000 in catch-up contributions, for a total limit of $7,000.

-Income limits on IRAs: There are no income limits on traditional IRAs, so anyone can open and contribute to one.
-There are income limits on Roth IRAs, however.
-Consult the IRS’ Roth IRA income limits table to see if you’re eligible to contribute to a Roth IRA.
+There are no income ceilings on traditional IRAs, so anyone can open one and contribute to it.
+There are income caps on Roth IRAs, however.
+Consult the IRS’ Roth IRA income table to see if you’re eligible to contribute to a Roth IRA and how much.

-Rules on withdrawing money: With a traditional IRA, you can’t make penalty-free withdrawals before age 59 1/2.
-There are some exceptions, though, such as using some of the money on a first-time home purchase.
-At age 72 and over, you must make mandatory withdrawals from a traditional IRA.
+With a traditional IRA, withdrawals taken before age 59 ½ incur a penalty.
+There are some exceptions, however, such as if you use the money on a first-time home purchase.
+Starting at age 72, withdrawals from a traditional IRA are mandatory.

 Pros and cons of IRAs

-If you don’t have access to a 401(k) through your employer, an IRA is a great way to save up for your retirement.
-Depending on the type of IRA, the money you put toward your account may be tax-deductible and withdrawals can be tax-free.
-IRAs also give you the flexibility to invest in a wide range of assets, including stocks and bonds.
+- If you don’t have access to a 401(k) through your employer, an IRA is a great way to save for retirement.

 What to know about CDs

 CDs are savings accounts that require the account holder to keep the money in the account for a set amount of time, called the term.
 They pay a fixed interest rate.
-At the end of that term limit, which is also known as the maturity date, you have the option to withdraw the money from the CD.
+At the end of the term, known as the maturity date, you have the option to withdraw the money from the CD.
 If you don’t withdraw the money, the CD may auto-renew, so be aware of the maturity date.

-CDs typically have higher interest rates than savings accounts but offer lower returns than riskier investments such as stocks.
+CDs typically offer higher yields than savings accounts but lower returns than riskier investments such as stocks.
 CDs are better for shorter-term savings goals (think a few months to three years) and those living on a fixed income.
 Meanwhile, riskier investments such as equities are better for longer-term savings goals that allow you to ride out any dips in value and benefit from higher long-term growth rates.
 You can hold these types of investments within an IRA.

-Types of CDs: There are multiple types of CDs.
-The traditional CD is the most common type.
+There are multiple types of CDs.
+The traditional CD is the most common.
 With a traditional CD, you deposit a fixed amount of money for a set term (such as six months, one year or three years) and receive a fixed interest rate.
 Other common types of CDs include no-penalty CDs, bump-up CDs and IRA CDs.

-How much you can save: Limits on how much you can save in a CD vary by financial institution.
-Standard CDs may have a minimum deposit requirement of $10,000, $1,000, $500 or even $0.
-Meanwhile, some institutions may offer jumbo CDs that require a minimum of $500,000.
+Some institutions offer jumbo CDs that require a minimum of $100,000.
 If you’re considering depositing a sizable amount, pay attention to deposit insurance.
 CDs that are held at FDIC-insured banks or National Credit Union Administration (NCUA)-insured credit unions are insured up to $250,000.
-Any money in the CD above that threshold — whether it’s the deposited money or the interest earned on the account — would not be insured if the institution shuttered.
-If you’re in a position to save more than $250,000 in a CD, it is advisable to the funds between two CDs at separate financial institutions.
+Any money in the CD above that threshold, whether it’s the deposited money or the interest earned on the account, would not be insured if the bank were to fail.
+If you’re in a position to save more than $250,000 in a CD, it is advisable to spread around the funds in CDs at separately chartered financial institutions.

-However, if you’re investing in a CD that’s within an IRA — either a Roth or traditional — you’ll only be able to save up to the IRA contribution limits mentioned earlier.
+If you’re investing in a CD that’s within an IRA, either a Roth or traditional, you are limited to saving up to the IRA contribution limits mentioned above.

-Rules on withdrawing money: If you withdraw the money before the end of the term, you’ll most likely have to pay a penalty fee.
-Penalties for early withdrawal can be stiff and will erode your earnings, and possibly your principal.
+If you withdraw the money before the end of the CD term, you’ll pay a penalty fee.
+Penalties for early withdrawal can be stiff and can erode your earnings and maybe even your principal.
 Some financial institutions offer no-penalty CDs that let you access the money before the maturity date without any penalties, although rates tend to be lower than traditional CDs.

 Pros and cons of CDs